USA Broadcasting: History

-USAB dates back on in 1995 when Diller purchased Silver King Broadcasting from Lowell W. "Bud" Paxson and Roy Speer.
+USA Broadcasting dates back on in 1995 when Diller purchased Silver King Broadcasting from Lowell W. "Bud" Paxson and Roy Speer.
 Paxson and Speer had previously assembled the group to expand Home Shopping Network onto broadcast television.
 However, the Home Shopping Network split from Silver King Broadcasting in 1992 and not return until after Diller gained ownership of the company.
 Under an agreement which was made in August 1996, both Silver King Broadcasting and the Home Shopping Network would merge their stations.
 The stations carried the Home Shopping Club (now America's Store).
 Home Shopping Network, Inc. later brought Universal's television units from Seagram, renaming them USA Networks, Inc., and its broadcast television subsidiary USA Broadcasting in 1998.

 Diller planned to remove shopping shows and infomercials from most of the stations' broadcast days and replace them with local and syndicated programs, including a few produced by sister production unit Studios USA Television that also aired nationally on USA Network.
 He wanted to tie each of the stations very closely to the communities they served, and to open up opportunities for locally produced programs.
 This format was dubbed "CityVision", and took heavy influence from the format used by CITY-TV in Toronto (and more prominently, that station's sister broadcast television properties that became charter stations of Citytv, when CHUM Limited expanded the format to other Canadian markets as a television system in 2002, and similar to USA's sale of its stations to Univision, suffered a similar fate when CHUM agreed to merge with CTVglobemedia (now Bell Media), owner of the CTV Television Network).

 By 2000, four stations were transformed into Diller's new model: WAMI-TV (WAMI "Whammy" 69) in Miami, WHOT ("Hotlanta 34") in Atlanta, WHUB ("Hub" 66) in Boston, and KSTR ("K-Star" 49) in the Dallas-Fort Worth area.
 WAMI and KSTR aired local news, talk shows and sporting events.
 WHOT and WHUB broadcast syndicated programming as well as local sports.
 WAMI broadcast Miami Heat basketball and Florida Marlins baseball games.
 WHOT and KSTR also carried professional basketball games of, respectively, the Atlanta Hawks and Dallas Mavericks.
 WHUB acquired the rights to the annual Beanpot hockey tournament between four of Boston's colleges and also rights to Boston University's men's ice hockey games.
 HSC/America's Store continues to broadcast late at night and on weekends.